fancilonely/Personalized_Phototherapy_Mask_MEC202/README.md

 ---

 ## 👆 更新描述
+- Version 1.2:
+Python code:
+A more refined logic is adopted, changing the time input to a uniform total time and proactively allocating time.
+Arduino code:
+The new sine function is used to preserve the photorespiration output.

-- version 1.1: New logic: multiple phototherapy and reading csv input files.
+- Version 1.1: New logic: multiple phototherapy and reading csv input files.

 - Version 1.0: All logic of python and arduino part is completed to realize simple phototherapy task.